liuxiao8114/networkingATDA/ch1/text.md

 The

 #### Transmission Delay
+Donote:
+  L: the length of the packet by bits.
-It is the amount of time required to push all of packet's bits into the link.
+  R: the transmission rate of the link from router A to router B by bits/sec The transmission delay is L/R. It is the amount of time required to push all of packet's bits into the link.

 #### Propagation Delay
 It is the function between the packet length and the transmission rate of the link. the distance of the two routers and the propagation speed of the link.

-the rate at which traffic arrive
+### 1.4.2 Queuing Delay and Packet Loss

+### 1.4.3 End-to-End Delay

-#### 1.4.4 Throughput in Computer Networks
+### 1.4.4 Throughput in Computer Networks